I Wrote a Song

-"I Wrote a Song" is a song by English singer and songwriter Mae Muller, who co-wrote the song with Karen Poole and Lewis Thompson.
-It was released as a single on 9 March 2023.
-The song will represent the United Kingdom in the Eurovision Song Contest 2023 after being internally selected through TaP Music and the BBC, the British broadcaster for the Eurovision Song Contest.
+"I Wrote a Song" is a song by English singer Mae Muller, who wrote the track with Karen Poole and Lewis Thompson, the latter of whom produced it with Alfred Parx.
+It was released on 9 March 2023 as the third single from Muller's debut studio album Sorry I'm Late (2023), and was selected by TaP Music and the BBC to represent the United Kingdom in the Eurovision Song Contest 2023.
+In the Eurovision final, "I Wrote a Song" finished in 25th place with 24 points.

-Muller is scheduled to perform in the second half of the Eurovision final, at position 26.
+Prior to the Eurovision Song Contest, "I Wrote a Song" debuted at number 30 on the UK Singles Chart, and became the first UK Eurovision entry in over a decade to debut inside the chart's top 40.
+After the contest, it reached a new peak of number nine, becoming Muller's first UK top ten single.
+It also entered the top 30 in Iceland and Lithuania and reached the top 50 in Ireland.

 Background and release

-On 9 March 2023, Muller was announced as the UK's entry for the Eurovision Song Contest 2023 on home soil in Liverpool, during The Radio 2 Breakfast Show with Zoe Ball and studio guest Rylan Clark.
+On 9 March 2023, Muller was announced as the UK's entry for the Eurovision Song Contest 2023 in Liverpool, during The Radio 2 Breakfast Show with Zoe Ball and studio guest Rylan Clark.
 Muller is the first woman to represent the UK at the contest since SuRie, in 2018.
 Her contest entry "I Wrote a Song" was released on the same day, accompanied by a music video which premiered on the Eurovision Song Contest's official YouTube channel.
-It was also released on major streaming platforms on the same day.
+It was released onto all streaming platforms on the same day.

-Muller co-wrote "I Wrote a Song" with songwriters Karen Poole and Lewis Thompson with production from Alfred Parx (L Devine).
-It was written in 2022, when she was going through a hard time and wanted to feel empowered about relationships.
-In a interview for Music Week she added:"Not to toot my own horn, but I think it's a great pop song.
-You can dance to it and it's also a heartbreak anthem, but it's more than that: it's about lifting yourself back up, empowering yourself, believing in your self worth and working through negative emotions to come out the other side.
-And I think that aligns with Eurovision."
+Production and composition

+Despite the title, Muller in fact co-wrote "I Wrote a Song" in January 2023 with songwriters Karen Poole and Lewis Thompson, who all co-produced the track, with production from Alfred Parx (L Devine) and Lewis Thompson.
+It lyrically addresses channeling your anger and taking revenge on a cheating ex.
+The song runs for a total of 2 minutes and 45 seconds and explores themes of self-worth, heartbreak, and empowerment.

+Critics described "I Wrote a Song" as a balearic and Latin-pop track with elements of electropop.
+Comparisons were made to Dua Lipa to Robin S single "Show Me Love" and "Mr. Saxobeat" by Alexandra Stan.
+In an interview for NME, Muller said how her single is all about how to cope with "defeat following a breakup" and how to feel empowered afterwards.